New Frankfurt Old Town: Plan development

 In September 2007, the city council approved a plan for the reconstruction of additional buildings, provided that private investors could fund them.

-The move of the city offices from the Technical City Hall was replanned for autumn 2009, and the demolition began in 2010.
+The move of the city offices from the Technisches Rathaus was replanned for autumn 2009, and the demolition began in 2010.

 In July 2009, an architecture competition for the development of the archaeological garden, called "Stadthaus am Markt", was launched.
 In addition, the Dom-Römer GmbH was founded as an urban company for the development of the Dom-Römer area.
 According to an initial estimate by Dom-Römer GmbH, the cost of building the old town was €95 million, of which €20 million was due to the demolition of the town hall.

 In December 2009, the design by the architecture firm Prof. Bernd Winking Architects for the "Stadthaus am Markt" was awarded 1st prize.
 This provided for a compact building above the archaeological garden, but the draft was to be revised in consultation with the planning office of the city of Frankfurt.
 The four winners of the competition for the "Stadthaus am Markt" were asked by the city to revise their designs.
 This made it clear that the design that won the first prize would not necessarily be implemented.

 Dom-Römer GmbH argued that all the buildings in the area that weren't planned to be reconstructed, could be feasibly reconstructed based on the available documentation, provided that private investors were found.
 The deadline for interested parties to purchase a property in the Dom-Römer area ended on 31 July 2010.